-August Delegation Cancelled
+August Delegation in process (virtually!)

 For the first time in the 33 years of our Partnership, a delegation from the US will not be making a semi-annual visit in August to Santa Maria Tzeja.
 This is due to restrictions of international travel, and concern for our good friends in the Ixcan.

 The Partnership engaged in virtual meetings with many of the committees in SMT, using Google Meet.

 The report back was presented Sunday May 17th at 6:30 eastern time, over video conference.
 It was informative and beautifully organized.
 We hope to have a consolidated document with presentation contents available here soon!

 A central story to the coronavirus pandemic has been the stress felt by medical providers to safely identify and treat ill patients.
 The circumstances in rural Guatemala are considerably more tenuous.
 The village quickly adopted a strategy of controlled access.
 Be sure to read the Spring Newsletter for more about how villagers have responded.

 The Guatemala Partnership has lots of fun and fulfilling ways to help out.
 We have lots going on, vibrant people to learn from, many dimensions to explore.